cybertron/openstack-virtual-baremetal/doc/source/deploy/heterogeneous.rst

 #.
 One Heat stack will be created for each role being deployed.
 Wait for them
    all to complete before proceeding.

+   .. note:: Be aware that the extra role stacks will be connected to networks
+             in the primary role stack, so the extra stacks must be deleted before the primary one or the neutron subnets will not delete cleanly.

 #.
 Build a nodes.json file that can be imported into Ironic::

     bin/build-nodes-json --env env-control.yaml